 Vermont: Protecting You from Injury on the Road

 Davidson compares the growing awareness of the dangers of distracted driving to the gradual change in attitude toward the non-use of seat belts.
-"When I was child in the 70's, we didn't really wear seat belts," he recalls.
+"When I was a child in the 70's, we didn't really wear seat belts," he recalls.
 "Safety standards were limited.
 Now through education and enforcement, it's commonplace; you just do it; you put the seat belt on.
 Although we can still do much better, just 30 years ago we went from having a seat belt [compliance] use rate of around 20 percent nationally to having a seat belt use rate of 87 percent.
-It didn't happen overnight.
-Cell phone use is relatively new, but we are already understanding the dangers associated with its use when driving and need to change our behavior."
+It didn't happen overnight."

 Safe Driving Laws - Vermont